Updated: January 20, 2022

 Inequitable conduct is a charge made by defendants in a patent infringement lawsuit to avoid liability for infringement of a patent.
 Inequitable conduct occurs when an applicant or someone associated with the filing of a patent application misleads a patent examiner that it warrants the court to make the patent unenforceable.

 Over a period of time, the courts have reduced the standards for winning on a charge of inequitable conduct to foster full disclosure to the PTO.
 Unfortunately, the lower threshold has had many unforeseen and unintended consequences.
 About 80 percent of all patent infringement lawsuits include a charge of inequitable conduct.
-Charges of inequitable conduct has become a significant litigation strategy, expands discovery, paints the patentee as a bad actor, etc.
+Charges of inequitable conduct have become a significant litigation strategy, expand discovery, paint the patentee as a bad actor, etc.

 The Federal Circuit, recognizing these unfortunate consequences, has now significantly raised the standard to win on a charge of inequitable conduct.
 This means that more patents will be enforceable and that the patentee’s position has become stronger during license negotiation, preliminary stages of a dispute, and litigation.

 The court further recognized an egregious misconduct exception to the materiality standard.
-When the patentee has engaged in affirmative acts of egregious misconduct, such as making false or misleading statements in a declaration under a penalty of perjury, then the misconduct is material the misconduct is material.
+When the patentee has engaged in affirmative acts of egregious misconduct, such as making false or misleading statements in a declaration under a penalty of perjury, then the misconduct is material.

 This new standard for materiality no longer corresponds to the Patent Office’s definition of material in Rule 56.
 The Court reasoned that the broader standard used by the Patent Office played a part in the unforeseen and untended consequences mentioned above.